 Once accepted, a $100 deposit is required to hold your space, and it is also at that time that payment options may be agreed upon.

-*I ask that you please read all information above before applying for the Yerba Nomadica 2018 Aprendeship so that you can determine whether this offering is right for you!
+*Please read all information above before applying for the Yerba Nomadica 2018 Aprendeship so that you can determine whether this offering is right for you!
 Have more questions?
 Check out our FAQ page (coming soon!) or email firstname.lastname@example.org.

 F R I N G E B E N I F E T S